-- Parts of the application haven't been mentioned to residents of the estate (what are cold water storage tank rooms, new substations?) - Believe Historic England do not know about the proposals would be installed within a number of car parking spaces / garages under the blocks.
+- Parts of the application haven't been mentioned to residents of the estate (what are cold water storage tank rooms, new substations?) - Believe Historic England do not know about the proposals.

+Officers response: It is appreciated that a significant amount of supporting documents and plans have been submitted.
+The cold water storage tanks would be installed within a number of car parking spaces / garages under the blocks.
 All elements of the proposed works have been included in these documents.
 Historic England were consulted about the applications and have formally commented on them.
 See Consultation section for further details.